Passer au contenu

 The School of Industrial Relations at the Université de Montréal (École de relations industrielles de l'Université de Montréal or ÉRI) is one of the major centres for the study of work and employment in North America. ÉRI brings together specialists in the areas of human resources management, labour relations, labour law, labour economics, public policies on work and employment, occupational health and safety, and comparative employment relations.

-There is also an active PhD program (25 students) covering a full range of course work, comprehensive exams in specialist fields, a thesis project and a completed doctoral thesis.
+There is also an active PhD program covering a full range of course work, comprehensive exams in specialist fields, a thesis project and a completed doctoral thesis.
 Students in this program are fully integrated into a number of internationally recognized research programs initiated by ÉRI staff.

 The School also organizes an annual International Summer School (advanced studies in labour, HR and employment relations) with intensive courses taught in English over 5 weeks in July and August.
 These courses are meant for both senior undergraduate and graduate students, with a particular focus on international students coming through exchanges with partner programs.
 It is possible to take 2 of the 3 courses during the period from mid-July to mid-August in the dynamic urban setting of Montréal.